 Online MHA students need to complete 30 credits for graduation.
 Students who progress through the one-year degree plan with their cohort take 12 credits during the fall and spring semesters and six credits during the summer semester.
 Required courses for the major include an introduction to research methods; statistics and assessment; healthcare economics; human resource management; strategic healthcare management; and law, policy, and advocacy.

 Alternatively, MHA online students may choose to follow a two-year degree plan, in which they take six credits during the fall and spring semesters and three credits during the summers.
 Regardless of their chosen degree pathway, healthcare administration students must meet a series of prerequisites and earn a

 C or better in each required class.
 During their final semester, all master’s students must also pass an oral exam.

 Prospective students should hold a bachelor’s degree from a regionally accredited institution, earned with a minimum 2.5 GPA.
 Incoming students with a 3.5 GPA or higher receive a GRE waiver.

-Austin Peay State University is regionally accredited by the Southern Association of Colleges and Schools (SACS).
+Austin Peay State University is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).